gregr/ina/nscheme/README.md

 - When a callee is always known when called, its instructions do not need to adhere to the general convention.

-## First-class control contexts
+## First-class coroutines

+Instead of building on first-class continuations, we build a foundation for control operators using first-class coroutines.

+These coroutines are full and symmetric.
+- Full means they can "yield" at any level of procedure call, not just the outermost level.
+  - Contrast this with a Python generator, which can only yield from the outermost level.
+- Symmetric means there is no general yield operator.
+Instead, a coroutine transfers control to another by calling it explicitly.

-First-class control contexts behave like full, symmetric coroutines.
-They should be as expressive as one-shot delimited continuations, and may be used to implement exception handling, threads, generators, and one-shot algebraic effects.
+They are as expressive as one-shot delimited continuations, and may be used to implement exception handling, engines, threads, generators, and one-shot algebraic effects.
 They seem to be simpler to use, and may be implementable with less call-stack copying than first-class continuations.

-`(make-control-context register-value proc)` creates a new calling context whose control-flow is independent of any other.
-Code running within this context has access to `register-value` via `(current-control-context-register)`.
-It also creates and returns a control procedure that, when called, transfers control from the current context to the created one.
+`(make-coroutine register-value proc)` creates a new calling context whose control-flow is independent of any other.
+Code running within this coroutine has access to a private register via `(current-coroutine-register)`.
+It also creates and returns a control procedure that, when called, transfers control from the current coroutine to the created one.
 The first time this procedure is called, it passes its arguments to `proc` on a new call stack.

-`(current-control-context)` returns the control procedure corresponding to the currently-active context.
+`(current-coroutine)` returns the control procedure corresponding to the currently-active coroutine.

 Whenever a control procedure is called, the caller's own control procedure is immediately updated such that calling it will to return to the point of this call.
 That is, transferring control back to the caller at some later time corresponds to the caller returning from its original call.
-The callee's context then becomes the active one.
+The callee's coroutine then becomes the active one.

-When the callee becomes active after having become inactive due to calling a control procedure, then it will behave like it is returning from that earlier call.
+When the callee becomes active after having become inactive due to calling another coroutine, then it will behave like it is returning from that earlier call.
 The arguments that were just passed to the callee become the return values of that earlier call.

+In other words, calling a coroutine resumes that coroutine's computation by returning from its own last call to a coroutine.
+- And the call arguments become the return values of the resumption.

-If the callee is becoming active for the first time, the arguments that were just passed to it become the arguments of the `proc` in the `(make-control-context register-value proc)` that created the callee.
+If the callee is becoming active for the first time, the arguments that were just passed to it become the arguments of the `proc` in the `(make-coroutine register-value proc)` that created the callee.

-It is safe for a context to transfer control directly to itself.
+It is safe for a coroutine to transfer control directly to itself.
 In that case, the call arguments immediately become the return values, as if `values` had been called instead.

 ## Control operators

 - No first-class control operator will copy any part of the current continuation/stack
-  - Each control context uses a disjoint call stack
+  - Each coroutine uses a disjoint call stack
-  - Creating a virtual thread produces a new control context
+  - Creating a virtual thread produces a new coroutine
-    - Invoking a virtual thread transfers control to its context, computes until the given resource budget is exhausted, then transfers control back to the invoking context
+    - Invoking a virtual thread transfers control to its coroutine, computes until the given resource budget is exhausted, then transfers control back to the invoking coroutine
   - Nonvirtual threads do not involve transfers of control and are not first-class values

-- Dynamically-scoped parameters can be implemented by storing a control-context-local scope value:
+- Dynamically-scoped parameters can be implemented by storing a coroutine-local scope value:
   - The scope can adhere to this grammar:
     ```
     SCOPE ::= (cons (cons KEY VALUE) SCOPE) ; a binding followed by more bindings